WilsonPercival/WilsonPercival/lock selection on the global layer bug/lock_selection_on_the_global_layer_bug_r297b_eng.md

 ## Steps to reproduce

-1. Откройте проект.
+1. Open the project.
-2. Перейдите на второй макет.
+2. Go to Layout 2.
-3. Попробуйте заблокировать спрайт.
+3. Try "Lock selection" on a sprite.

 ## Observed result